moartheta/FinTechCaseStudy/README.md

         ![Queue Size](queuesize.jpg)

 * *Quoted and Effective Spread:* The difference between the bid and offer prices is referred to as the quoted spread.
-The effective spread looks at the midpoint of the bid-ask and compares it to the last executed trade.
+The effective spread looks at the midpoint of the bid/ask and compares it to the last executed trade.
 Both of these indicators are a simple measure of calculating the cost of executing in a certain market.
 IEX boasts the lowest effective spread out of any US equities market and the lowest Quoted/Effective spread ratio:

     ![Spreads](spreads.jpg)

-* How is your company performing relative to competitors in the same domain?
+* *Market Stability:* Market Stability facilitates efficient price discovery, lower execution costs, and greater liquidity.
+In simple terms it can be defined as the ability of the market to digest large volumes of stock without creating excess volatility in prices.
+The largest component in market stability is the stability in the bid/ask spread.
+Because IEX's market structure emphasises midpoint trading there is inherently less impact on the bid/ask spread, which in turn promotes liquidity and price improvement.

+**Performance Relative to Competitors**

+IEX has failed to gain substantial market share in US equities trading despite posting superior performance metrics versus competitors.
+They briefly tried to get into the listing business, vying for a piece of the lucrative IPO market, but have since pulled out after only attracting one company (Interactive Brokers).
+They continue to innovate on this side of the business, with approval for D-Peg orders (an evolution of their CQI) coming to market this year, in the hopes that they will continue to grow market share.

+Recently they have started to build out their suite of cloud applications with IEX Cloud and IEX Astral, leveraging their internal technology to provide data services to various financial companies.
+While this is certainly a growth area in their domain, it has a lot more competitors than their exchange business.

 ## Recommendations